kamyar/husky/README.md

     - Configured shortcuts
 - History
   - Show you suggestions from links you have visited
-    - this will be made optional due make the extension more privacy friendly
+    - this will be made optional to make the extension more privacy friendly

 ## Install (With an option to build)